Syndicalism/Flashcards-uni-aero-astrp/Year 3/Aerothermodynamics/3/Aerotherm 3 2.md

 \text{Line B: }y &= \tan\alpha_{BP} (x - x_{B}) +y_{B} &&& \text{Line A: }y &= \tan\alpha_{AP} (x - x_{A}) +y_{A}
 \end{align} $$
 - These are simple equations, the interception point can be easily found
-- This specific example assumed that one characteristic line was positive and the other negative, but if that wasn't the case (two positive or two negative) the derived value of $M_{P}$ and $\theta_{P}$ would be different!!
 <!--ID: 1703587253245-->
 END_CARD